-For the Guadalupe, San Antonio, Mission, and Aransas Rivers and Mission, Copano, Aransas, and San Antonio Bays Basin and Bay Area (GSA), the regional stakeholder committee (GSA BBASC) and the regional expert science team (GSA BBEST) were formed in 2010.
-After numerous meetings and extensive data compilation and analysis, the GSA BBEST submitted their environmental flow recommendations report to the GSA BBASC in March 2011.
-Following a series of GSA BBASC meetings and balancing discussions, the approved stakeholder recommendations report was submitted to the Texas Commission on Environmental Quality (TCEQ) and the Environmental Flows Advisory Group (EFAG) in August 2011.
-Following a public comment period, the TCEQ then adopted environmental flow standards for the GSA, effective August 30, 2012.
+For the Colorado and Lavaca Rivers and Matagorda and Lavaca Bays (Col/Lav), the regional stakeholder committee (Col/Lav BBASC) was appointed in October 2009.
+This group then appointed a regional expert science team (Col/Lav BBEST) in March 2010.
+After numerous meetings and extensive data compilation and analysis, the Col/Lav BBEST submitted their environmental flow recommendations report to the Environmental Flows Advisory Group (EFAG) in March 2011.
+Then, after a series of meetings and balancing discussions, the Col/Lav BBASC submitted their stakeholder recommendations report to the Texas Commission on Environmental Quality (TCEQ) and the Environmental Flows Advisory Group (EFAG) in August 2011.
+The TCEQ then adopted environmental flow standards for the Colorado and Lavaca basins, on August 8, 2012.

-During the SB 3 process, limitations in establishing ecological responses between flow levels and biological components (e.g., instream, riparian, and estuary components) using existing data arose as a major source of uncertainty in setting environmental flow standards for the GSA and other basins.
+During the SB 3 process, limitations in establishing ecological responses between flow levels and biological components (e.g., instream, riparian, and estuary components) using existing data was recognized as a major source of uncertainty in setting environmental flow standards for the Col/Lav and other basins.
 Specifically, findings for certain target components were unavailable at some SB 3 sites, as some sites lacked primary site-specific instream flow and/or freshwater inflow studies.
-To compensate for these data gaps, the GSA BBEST environmental flow recommendations necessarily involved various assumptions as well as the use of surrogate hydrological, ecological, or water-quality indicators for certain target components.
-Consequently, the need to reduce the unwanted uncertainty that these data gaps introduced to the GSA environmental flow standards (primarily by improving scientific understanding of key relationships between GSA flow levels and GSA basin ecology) emerged as a major point of emphasis following TCEQ rule development.
-This issue was acknowledged by the Texas Environmental Flows Science Advisory Committee (SAC), the GSA BBASC, and the Texas Water Development Board (TWDB).
+To compensate for these data gaps, the calculations underlying the Col/Lav BBEST environmental flow recommendations necessarily involved various assumptions, as well as the use of surrogate hydrological, ecological or water quality indicators for certain target components.
+Consequently, the need for improving scientific understanding of key relationships between flow levels and Col/Lav basin ecology (thereby reducing the unwanted uncertainty that these data gaps introduced to the Col/Lav environmental flow standards) emerged as a major point of emphasis following TCEQ rule development.
+This issue was acknowledged by the Texas Environmental Flows Science Advisory Committee (SAC), the Col/Lav BBASC, and the Texas Water Development Board (TWDB).